 Patients are responsible for any costs involved in examination and treatment regardless of their insurance coverage.
 You will be asked to pay for the initial examination and any emergency treatment at the time of the appointment.
 Patients presenting with insurance coverage should alert staff as soon as possible and have all signatures and numbers with them.
 This will allow us to perform any preauthorizations that may be required.

 In those cases in where Dr. Kaufmann chooses to accept direct assignment of insurance benefits, proof of coverage and coverage amount must be obtained before treatment will be performed.
 If, for any reason, the insurer does not pay within 60 days, the patient will be responsible for the entire amount.
 Dr. Kaufmann accepts Visa, Mastercard, Debit Cards and personal cheques.

 Dr. Kaufmann’s office has digital X ray imaging that no longer requires the use of films.
-This technology substantially lowers exposure levels (by approximately 70% - depending in the location of the tooth).
+This technology substantially lowers exposure levels (in comparison to regular film images).
 It allows us to see imaging instantaneously and can show you your images in detail on a video monitor.

-We display intraoral camera images on a computer monitor that swings directly in front of the chair.
-In that way you can view them and discuss your case during consultation and after treatment.
+We display intraoral camera images on a computer monitor in front of the Dental chair.
+In that way, you can view them with us as we discuss your case, both during consultation and after treatment.

 Underground parking available.
 The entrance is on the east side of the Colony Square Building on Good Street.
 Access is gained with a push button.
 You will be asked to park on the lower level.
 You may purchase parking by the hour with the use of a $1 coin or with a credit card.
 Patients should always purchase a minimum of 2 hours of time to account for possible delays.
 We encourage you not to park on the street.
 The meters are regularly patrolled and ticketed.